mixxxdj/portmidi/README.txt

 DEBUGGING

+Debugging messages can be enabled by passing `-DDEBUGMESSAGES=ON` to the CMake configure step.

 If you are building a console application for research, we suggest compiling with the option PM_CHECK_ERRORS.
 This will insert a check for error return values at the end of each PortMidi